American Gothic (1988 film)

-American Gothic is a 1988 slasher film directed by John Hough and starring Rod Steiger, Yvonne De Carlo, Janet Wright and Michael J. Pollard.
-The film poster is a take-off on the Grant Wood painting of the same name: American Gothic.
+American Gothic is a 1988 slasher film directed by John Hough and starring Rod Steiger, Yvonne De Carlo, Sarah Torgov, Janet Wright, and Michael J. Pollard.
+The film follows a group of travelers who become stranded on an island in the Puget Sound where they find themselves in the clutches of a demented family of murderers.
+The film's poster is a pastiche of the Grant Wood painting of the same name.

+A co-production between Canada and the United Kingdom, American Gothic was filmed on Bowen Island, British Columbia.
+In the United Kingdom, the film was released directly to video by Virgin Video under the alternative title Hide and Shriek on 12 February 1988.
+It was distributed theatrically in the United States by Vidmark Entertainment beginning 20 May 1988, and premiered on home video in September 1988.

 Plot

-Cynthia is traumatized by the death of her baby after leaving him in a bathtub, where he accidentally drowned.
-She and five of her friends, Jeff, Rob, Lynn, Paul and Terri decide to go on a vacation.
-They take a plane somewhere but are plagued by engine troubles and are forced to land the plane on a lonely deserted island.
-The six set camp, and the next morning, Paul stays at the camp while the others set off to find help.
+Cynthia, traumatized by the death of her baby after leaving her in a bathtub where she accidentally drowned, decides to go on a vacation with five of her friends: Jeff, Rob, Lynn, Paul and Terri.
+They charter a plane in Seattle, but are plagued by engine troubles and are forced to land on a lonely island in the Puget Sound.
+They set-up camp.
+The next morning, Paul stays at the camp while the others set off to find help.
 They come upon a large cottage nestled in the woods.

 After entering the cottage and fooling around a bit, they meet the owners, an elderly married couple going by the simple names of Ma and Pa.
-The group of friends is welcomed to spend the night.
+The group of friends are welcomed to spend the night.
 At dinner, Lynn starts smoking and Pa scolds her and demands that she smoke outside.
-Later, Lynn and Cynthia discover Ma and Pa have a child, Fanny, who looks more like a middle-aged woman but claims she is 12.
-That night, Ma and Pa throw more strict rules in, such as no cussing and forcing the girls and boys apart to prevent premarital sex.
+Later, Lynn and Cynthia discover Ma and Pa have a child, Fanny, who looks like a middle-aged woman but claims she is only 12.
+That night, Ma and Pa insist on some strict rules in, such as no cussing and forcing the girls and boys apart to prevent premarital sex.

-The night passes by, and the next morning, Rob goes for a walk and finds Fanny pushing her brother, Woody, on a crudely crafted swing.
-Rob is invited to swing and agrees, only for Woody to climb to the top and chop the rope, sending Rob down the rocky cliff below to his death.
+The next morning, Rob goes for a walk and finds Fanny pushing her brother, Woody, on a crudely crafted swing.
+Rob is invited to swing and he agrees, only for Woody to climb to the top and chop the rope, sending Rob down the rocky cliff below to his death.

 The group finds out about Rob's death and mourn his loss.
-Later, Lynn and Cynthia are outside, and Lynn talks about how this family is a bunch of freaks and Fanny overhears.
-Cynthia sees this after Lynn leaves and consoles Fanny and reluctantly agrees to play games with Fanny.
+Later, Lynn and Cynthia are outside, Lynn talks about how this family is a bunch of freaks and Fanny overhears.
+Cynthia sees this after Lynn leaves and consoles Fanny and reluctantly agrees to play games with her.
 Fanny shows Cynthia her baby, thought to be just a doll, but it turns out to be the remains of an infant.
 Cynthia meets another brother, Teddy, and Fanny explains to him that Cynthia is her friend.
 Meanwhile, Lynn stumbles upon Woody, Teddy, and Fanny playing jump rope in the woods.
 After Lynn insults them, she is attacked and presumably killed by the three.